AdaCore/learn/content/courses/advanced-ada/parts/resource_management/controlled_types.rst

     :ada:`Initialize` procedure and opened the logfile there.
 This approach, however, would have prevented the client from specifying the location of the logfile in a simple way.
-Specifying the filename as a type discriminant wouldn't work because we cannot use a string as a discriminant.
+Specifying the filename as a type discriminant wouldn't work because we cannot use a string as a discriminant |mdash| as we mentioned
+    :ref:`in a previous chapter <Adv_Ada_Indefinite_Subtype_Discriminant>`,
+    we cannot use indefinite subtypes as discriminants.

     If we had preferred this approach, we could generate a random name for the file in the :ada:`Initialize` procedure and store the file itself in a